About This Course

-The Masters of Counselling Practice course work and clinical practice comprises 200 hours of client contact with 50 hours of supervision.
+The Master of Counselling Practice course work and clinical practice comprises 150 hours of client contact with 38 hours of supervision.
 Graduates will be eligible for provisional membership with the Psychotherapy and Counselling Federation of Australia and, as a PACFA-registered practitioner, can look forward to a challenging and rewarding career in the world of counselling practice.

 Read about Rina’s experience in the Master of Counselling Practice.

 Graduates of the Master of Counselling Practice work as private practitioners or find work within the human services sector across a wide variety of government and/or non-government agencies.

 The Graduate Certificate in Counselling has been developed to allow those with a previous undergraduate qualification/s to continue developing skills for effective interpersonal engagement.
 The qualification also serves as a pathway as the subjects comprise the first semester of the Master of Counselling Practice course.